Afanasy Seredin-Sabatin: Biography

-Afanasii Ivanovich Seredin-Sabatin, was born in Lubny, Poltava, Ukraine, in 1860.
+Afanasy Ivanovich Seredin-Sabatin was born in Lubny, Poltava, Ukraine, in 1860.
 While he was still very young his father remarried.
-His stepmother was cruel towards him, thus, at the age of 14 he went to live with his uncle in Petrograd.
+His stepmother was cruel towards him, so at the age of 14 he went to live with his uncle in Petrograd.

-Afanasii attended the Petrograd Academy of Arts for a year.
+Seredin-Sabatin attended the Petrograd Academy of Arts for a year.
 He also attended an architectural university (it is unknown which one).
-However, just before graduating he apparently had a falling out with a professor and left the university without graduating.
-With no certificate of graduation he was unable to find work as an architect.
+However, soon before graduating, he purportedly had a falling out with a professor and left the university.
+With no certificate proving his graduation, he was unable to find work as an architect.
 Later he entered a Sea Cadet Corps school.
-Upon graduation he became steersman-pilot of a Russian vessel in the Far East.
+Upon graduation, he became steersman-pilot of a Russian vessel in the Far East.
 It was there that he met his future wife.

-Lydia Christianovna Shalich, was of Polish-German origin, born in Galicia, Russian Empire.
-She had a very good contralto voice, often singing in concerts.
-She was also a good swimmer and hiker.
+His wife, Lydia Christianovna Shalich, was of Polish-German origin and was born in Galicia, Russian Empire.
+She had a very good contralto voice, often singing in concerts, and was also a good swimmer and hiker.
 Lydia educated their four children.
-Lydia died in 1936, at the age of 69, in Shanghai, China.
+She died in 1936, at the age of 69, in Shanghai, China.

-Afanasii spent sometime at sea in the Far East until arriving in Korea in 1883 where he was hired by Paul Georg von Möllendorff for geodesic and construction works.
-Once in Korea Afanasii learned that the Korean King was seeking a European architect to build a number of buildings on palace grounds.
-Apparently King was interested in western culture, and it did not seem to matter to King that Afanasii did not have a degree in architecture.
-So at the age of 24 Afanasii left the sea and lived and worked in Korea, where he built a number of buildings of note, a number of which are still standing.
-He also left historical marks in other ways—namely as an eyewitness to the assassination of Queen Min by the Japanese.
+Seredin-Sabatin spent some time at sea in the Far East until his arrival in Korea in 1883, where he was hired by Paul Georg von Möllendorff to manage construction work.
+He also worked as a customs officer in Incheon before he traveled to Seoul in 1888.

+Once in Korea, Seredin-Sabatin learned that the Korean King Gojong was seeking a European architect to build a number of buildings on palace grounds.
+The king was interested in Western culture, and it apparently mattered little to him that Seredin-Sabatin did not have a degree in architecture.
+So Seredin-Sabatin gave up life at sea to instead live and work long-term in Korea.

-Later, and while still in the Far East, Afanasii mastered the English language and worked for a while as reporter for an English newspaper.
-Afanasii also built several summer homes at Peitaho, China, and other countries.
+Later, and while still in the Far East, Seredin-Sabatin mastered the English language and worked for a while as a reporter for an English newspaper.
+Seredin-Sabatin also built several summer homes in China and other countries.

+After the assassination of Queen Min, Seredin-Sabatin left Korea to stay in China from 1895 to 1899; however, he returned to Korea to continue working on architecture projects.

-Soon after the Russo-Japanese war (1904–05) he suffered some kind of a nervous disorder and left his family consisting of his wife, four daughters and one son.
-Afanasii went at first to Vladivostok, Siberia, then to European Russia where he died in 1921.
+Soon after the Russo-Japanese War (1904–05) he suffered from a type of nervous disorder and again quit Korea, leaving behind his family, which consisted of his wife, four daughters, and one son.
+Seredin-Sabatin moved first to Vladivostok, Siberia, then to European Russia, where he died in 1921.
 The place of his death is uncertain.
 It was either at Rostov-on-the-Don, or Volgograd (former Tsaritsin) on the Volga.

-Afanasii loved hunting with his 10 caliber double-barreled shotgun.
+Seredin-Sabatin was fond of hunting with a 10 caliber double-barreled shotgun.
 He was an excellent swimmer (having saved several people from drowning), an accomplished tennis player, and an indefatigable hiker.
-He was irresponsible, and despite his many talents, the family very often found themselves in dire financial straits.
+He was irresponsible, and despite his many talents, his family very often found themselves in dire financial straits.